 Poor quality battery connectors can be a roadblock to performance.
 Avoid the common "white plastic" connectors seen on many battery packs.
 A high-performance brushless setup will draw many times the power that these connectors can safely handle.
-Invest in connector sets made for high-powered electric systems such as our CC Bullets, Castle Polarized Connectors, EC5/IC5, QS8 antispark.
+Use a connector rated for a minimum 150A continuous, such as Castle 6.5mm polarized, Castle 8mm bullets, or QS8 anti-spark connectors

-Your Castle ESC has motor connectors on the motor wires or directly on the ESC and the battery input wires are bare.
+Your Castle ESC has motor connectors directly on the ESC and the battery input wires are bare.
 You must add the connector of your choice to the battery leads.
-We recommend a connector rated for 40-200 amps, depending on your setup.